DataDog/integrations-core/ibm_i/README.md

 The IBM i check is included in the [Datadog Agent][2] package.
 No additional installation is needed on your server.

-### Configuration

-The IBM i check queries an IBM i system remotely from a host running the Datadog Agent.
-To communicate with the IBM i system, you need to set up the IBM i ODBC driver on the host running the Datadog Agent.

-#### Set up IBM i ODBC driver
+#### ODBC driver

 The IBM i check uses the IBM i ODBC driver to connect remotely to the IBM i host.

 Download the driver from the [IBM i Access - Client Solutions][9] page.
 Click on `Downloads for IBM i Access Client Solutions` and login to gain access to the downloads page.

 Choose the `ACS App Pkg` package for your platform, such as `ACS Linux App Pkg` for Linux hosts.
 Download the package and follow the installation instructions to install the driver.

+### Configuration

+The IBM i check queries an IBM i system remotely from a host running the Datadog Agent.
+To communicate with the IBM i system, you need to set up the IBM i ODBC driver on the host running the Datadog Agent.

 #### ODBC driver